fedspendingtransparency/usaspending-api/README.md

     1. _WARNING: If this is set at all, then ALL above dependencies must be met or ALL tests will fail (Django will try this connection on ALL tests' run)_
     1. This DB could be one you always have running in a local Postgres instance, or one you spin up in a Docker container just before tests are run
 1. If invoking `pytest` within a docker container (e.g. using the `usaspending-test` container), you _must_ mount the host's docker socket.
 This is declared already in the `docker-compose.yml` file services, but would be done manually with: `-v /var/run/docker.sock:/var/run/docker.sock`
-    - Alternatively, you can add the Broker DB container to the same network as the USAspending containers:
-        ```shell
-        docker network connect usaspending-api_default dataact-broker-db
-        ```

 _**NOTE**: Broker source code should be re-fetched and image rebuilt to ensure latest integration is tested_